Jonathan Bailey Holland

 Jonathan Bailey Holland (b.
 1974, Flint, Mich.) is an American composer and educator.

-Dr. Bailey began studying composition while a student at the Interlochen Arts Academy, where he received a school-wide award for his very first composition.
+Dr. Holland began studying composition while a student at the Interlochen Arts Academy, where he received a school-wide award for his very first composition.
 Upon graduation from Interlochen, he continued his composition studies with Ned Rorem at the Curtis Institute of Music, where he received a Bachelor of Music degree.
 He went on to receive a Ph.D. in Music from Harvard University, where his primary teachers were Bernard Rands and Mario Davidovsky.
 He has also studied with Andrew Imbrie, Yehudi Wyner, Robert Saxton and Robert Sirota.

 Jonathan Bailey Holland’s works have been performed and commissioned by numerous performing organizations.
 Highlights include Forged Sanctuaries (String Quartet No. 2), commissioned by the Cape Cod Chamber Music Festival and the Curtis Institute of Music for Curtis on Tour; Equality, commissioned by the Cincinnati Symphony, featuring the poetry of Dr. Maya Angelou; and Synchrony, commissioned by the Radius Ensemble.